• Skip to primary navigation

 8. Emus

-They need relatively simple shelter with basic sheds or three-sided shelters and barns.
+They need a relatively simple shelter with basic sheds or three-sided shelters and barns.

 You can rear them for meat, eggs, oil, feathers, and hides.
 They produce 20-30 pounds of meat from each bird.
 Many feel that their dark red color, look, and taste are similar to beef when cooked.